wp-plugins/nextgen-facebook/readme.txt

 The *Free* version is a complete, stable, well supported and feature rich plugin.
 The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) adds support for [Twitter Card](https://dev.twitter.com/docs/cards), [WooCommerce](http://wordpress.org/plugins/woocommerce/), integration with popular SEO plugins (for title and description values), and enhanced customization features for *each individual Post and Page*.
 You can enable a file cache for social images and JavaScripts (to further improve the page load times), and if you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

-Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph+ settings page, purchase the plugin through Paypal, then receive an email with your Unique Transaction ID, and update the plugin from within WordPress (like a regular plugin update).
+Upgrading to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button located on any NGFB Open Graph+ settings page, purchase the plugin through Paypal, then receive an email with your Authentication ID, and update the plugin from within WordPress (like a regular plugin update).

 == Installation ==